ozmos/100-days-of-code/r1-log.md

 ### R1D23
 This morning I wrestled with `mapDispatchToProps` in my react-redux drumkit.
 I found the problem this evening and it was all due to a missing closing `}`.
 At least `mapStateToProps` is working and the UI displays the default message.
 Now I need to get the message to update on clicking.

+### R1D24
+Today I got a working drum-machine with `react-redux`.
+It updates the display on both click and keyboard events.
+I mapped the keys and sound clips together as an object (using a for loop not `map`) and used that to access the message on the keyboard events.
+I also passed that object down as props then extracted the arrays separately so they could be mapped to each component.
+I feel like I had a good coding day with some victories.